-Organic Marketing or Search Engine Optimisation has always been an important and integral part of digital marketing efforts for any brand, product or company.
-Especially, when it comes to traffic maximization in the long term, SERP rankings and understanding the user behaviour, SEO has been the go-to strategy for marketers.
+Organic Marketing or Search Engine Optimisation has always been an important and integral part of digital marketing efforts for any brand, product, or company.
+SEO has been the go-to strategy for marketers especially, when it comes to traffic maximisation in the long term, SERP rankings, and understanding user behaviour.

-But lately, companies and marketers have broadened their expectations in terms of lead generation and revenue optimization.
+But lately, companies and marketers have broadened their expectations regarding lead generation and revenue optimisation.

-The power of Search Engine Optimisation is not only limited to improvements in organic traffic and rankings but can prove hugely beneficial in organic revenue and lead generation with strategic planning and long-term branding exercises.
+The power of Search Engine Optimisation is not only limited to improvements in organic traffic and rankings.
+Still, it can prove hugely beneficial in organic revenue and lead generation with strategic planning and long-term branding exercises.
 Also, with the advent of Local SEO and Mobile (Voice) Search, bold and brilliant SEO strategies have been able to convert traffic into money numbers.

 But, how does SEO help in garnering organic leads and revenue exactly?